IonutParau/thepuzzlecell/markdown/how_to_make_a_mod.md

 ## modules

 A list of modules to be loaded before the mod loads.
 Modules are global, shared files meant to contain libraries or compatibility layers.

+## name

+The name of your mod.

+## desc

+The description of your mod.

+## author

+Who you claim to have created this mod.

 # What functions are available?